 - Please have a copy of the receipt to submit with the complaint.
 Photos showing the pricing can also be uploaded.

-- If you want to reach the Attorney General’s Department of Consumer Fraud you may do so by calling 716-853-8404 or email them at email@example.com
+If you want to reach the Attorney General's Department of Consumer Fraud, you may do so by calling 716-853-8404 or emailing them at email@example.com

 Price Gouging 101

-New York's price gouging statute, section 396-r of the New York General Business Law, which prohibits unconscionably excessive pricing of necessary consumer goods and services during any abnormal disruption of the market.
-During this COVID-19 outbreak, this applies to necessary consumer goods such as hand sanitizers and other disinfecting products, toilet paper and basic food items.
+New York's price gouging statute, section 396-r of the New York General Business Law, prohibits unconscionably excessive pricing of necessary consumer goods and services during any abnormal market disruption.
+The statute applies to goods and services that are vital and necessary to the health, safety, and welfare of consumers and the general public.
+These include the essentials:

-If you are unsure if the item in question would qualify as a “necessary consumer goods” reach out to the Buffalo New York Regional Attorney General’s Office, (716)853-8404, or via email, firstname.lastname@example.org; consumers and merchants can file reports of price gouging via the Attorney General's online submission form.
+If you are unsure if the item in question would qualify as a "necessary consumer goods," reach out to the Buffalo New York Regional Attorney General's Office at (716)853-8404 or via email, firstname.lastname@example.org; consumers and merchants can file reports of price gouging via the Attorney General's online submission form.

 Gas Prices: Supply and Demand

-If you are interested in seeing how much of the price you pay at the pump goes directly for taxes, check out this gas tax calculator from the Erie County Comptroller’s Office.
+If you want to see how much of the price you pay at the pump goes directly for taxes, check out this gas tax calculator from the Erie County Comptroller's Office.